Country Report Taiwan

 (+) Highly competitive export sector

-Taiwan’s has a good business environment, efficient markets, sound economic infrastructure and sophisticated education system, which benefits its export sector.
+Taiwan’s has a good business environment, efficient markets, sound economic infrastructure and sophisticated education system, which benefit its export sector.

 (+) Very strong external position

-Taiwan’s has persistent current account surpluses, a vast amount of FX reserves (roughly USD 400bn in 2012) and an acceptable external debt burden.
+Taiwan’s has persistent current account surpluses, a vast amount of FX reserves (USD 421bn in September 2014) and an acceptable external debt burden.

 (-) Vulnerability to external demand shocks